vippsas/vipps-partner/partner-keys.md

 ## HTTP headers

-In the Partner API, you must use your partner keys instead of the merchant's keys.
+In the Management API, you must use your partner keys instead of the merchant's keys.
 In addition, you must send the `Merchant-Serial-Number` header.
 Note that the partner keys must be used to get the access token, sent in the `Authorization` header shown above.

-The following is an example Partner API request including the `Merchant-Serial-Number` header, partner keys, and the required [Vipps HTTP headers](https://developer.vippsmobilepay.com/docs/vipps-developers/common-topics/http-headers).
+The following is an example Management API request including the `Merchant-Serial-Number` header, partner keys, and the required
+[Vipps HTTP headers](https://developer.vippsmobilepay.com/docs/vipps-developers/common-topics/http-headers).

 ```json